mantidproject/mantid/docs/source/algorithms/FindDetectorsOutsideLimits-v1.rst

         ws.setY(i,np.array(deadDetArray))
         ws.setY(i+1,np.array(noisyDetArray))

-    print "With just the default LowThreshold of 0" (wsOut,NumberOfFailures)=FindDetectorsOutsideLimits(ws)
+    print("With just the default LowThreshold of 0") (wsOut,NumberOfFailures)=FindDetectorsOutsideLimits(ws)
-    print "%i spectra were outside the limits." % NumberOfFailures print
+    print("%i spectra were outside the limits." % NumberOfFailures) print("")

-    print "With a High and LowThreshold, as well as restricting the XRange to consider" (wsOut2,NumberOfFailures)=FindDetectorsOutsideLimits(ws, HighThreshold=1000,
+    print("With a High and LowThreshold, as well as restricting the XRange to consider") (wsOut2,NumberOfFailures)=FindDetectorsOutsideLimits(ws, HighThreshold=1000,
         LowThreshold=0, RangeLower=200, RangeUpper=10000)
-    print "%i spectra were outside the limits." % NumberOfFailures
+    print("%i spectra were outside the limits." % NumberOfFailures)

     mtd.clear()